Currents in the dilute $O(n=1)$ model: The square lattice dilute loop model on a strip

-Here $\psi_{\pi} (z_0, \ldots, z_{L+1})$ is the polynomial coefficient of the basis element $\ket{\pi}$.
-Sometimes we will use the next notation: $\ket{\psi_{\pi}} = \psi_{\pi} (z_0, \ldots, z_{L+1}) \ket{\pi}$.
-It is worth to mention, that even if $z_0$ and $z_{L+1}$ have been introduced differently from the other rapidities, they behave similarly as all the other rapidities.
-The reason is that an open boundary $K$-matrix can be constructed from a closed boundary $KRR$ configuration, and the vertical rapidity of the $R$-matrices turn into the boundary rapidity.
-This is explained in details in Appedinx~ref{app:KmxConstr}.
+Here $\psi_{\pi} (z_0, \ldots, z_{L+1})$ is the polynomial coefficient of the basis element $\ket{\pi} \in dLP_L$.
+Sometimes we will use the following notation: $\ket{\psi_{\pi}} = \psi_{\pi} (z_0, \ldots, z_{L+1}) \ket{\pi}$.
+It is worth mentioning that even $z_0$ and $z_{L+1}$ have been introduced differently from the other rapidities, they behave similarly as all the other rapidities.
+The reason is that an open boundary $K$-matrix can be constructed from a closed boundary $KRR$ configuration, and the vertical rapidity of the $R$-matrices turn into the boundary rapidity (Appendix~\ref{app:KmxConstr}).